jerilseb/myblog/content/posts/write-a-shell-in-go-part-1/index.md

 }
 ```

 You can build and run the program using `go build`.
-Let's create a Makefile to make our build process easier.
+Also, let's create a Makefile to make our build process easier.
+If you are unfamiliar with Makefiles, [here](https://opensource.com/article/18/8/what-how-makefile) is a handy primer.
 Below is simple Makefile which can be used for building any go program.

 ```makefile
 GOCMD=go